Implementation

 INFO

-1. Use one of the methods listed above to check whether the card can be added to Apple Wallet on iPhone or Apple Watch.
-Return value of the function indicates if card can be added, however it does not provide specific information about Apple Wallet on iPhone or Apple Watch.
+1. Use one of the methods above to check whether the card can be added to Apple Wallet on iPhone or Apple Watch.
+The return value indicates if the card can be added, but doesn't specify which device.

 2. Detect if Apple Watch is paired with iPhone.